 Dear Delacon Team,

 Yesterday I read in the newspaper that more and more countries are going to ban antibiotics like Colistin for therapeutic use in livestock production.
 Moreover, the EU is planning to ban the use of Zink-oxide in 2022.
 However, every 4th of my piglet dies of post weaning diarrhea (PWD) if I do not treat them with appropriate medications.
 With the ban of ZnO and Colistin I have no idea how to treat post-weaning diseases.
 PWD reduces my revenue significantly.
-Maybe, the right approach to prevent PWD is by strengthening the intestine?
+Maybe, the right approach to maintain my piglets healthy is by strengthening their intestine?
 That’s why I’m addressing you.
-Do you have a natural solution to prevent the onset of PWD?
+Do you have a natural solution to support my piglets during the stressfull post-weaning period?

 Kind regards, Eric

 Not only your farm is affected by post weaning diarrhea.

 Its assumed that in Europe 15-23% of all piglets are affected by PWD causing considerable losses in turnover of piglet producers.
 As you have already recognized, alternative approaches, like plant-based phytogenic additives can help to support piglets during the challenging post-weaning period.

 In Europe, every 4th piglet is estimated to be affected by PWD